 Did you gain your Fellowship of the Royal Australian College of Rural and Remote Medicine (FACRRM) by passing the assessment* route in Australia?
 Please apply now to become a Fellow of our College through the recognition agreement between the RNZCGP and ACRRM.
 All you need to do is complete and return the application form and all the supporting documents.

 *You must have completed the ACRRM registrar training and assessment programme in Australia.
+Please that note independent pathway and prior specialist pathway are exclude.

 Specialist training in recognised countries